jayantasamaddar/quick-reference/git/README.md

 - `git --help` to view a list of all Git commands and their functionality and other helpers.
 - `git <command> --help` to view a list of all Git subcommands of a git command and their functionality.
 - `git log --oneline` to view a list of commits.
 Read Only.
 Press `Q` to Quit.
-- `git status` to check if you are in the master/main branch.
+- `git status` shows a status overview of current branch, staged/untracked files, uncommitted changes etc.